tracyjordan/tracyjordan.github.io/about.md

 You can contact us using the details below, but we cannot respond to all messages, so please understand if we are not able to help you personally.

-Looking forward to helping others, together!
+Looking forward to helping others!

 ![alt text](https://aroha.dev/public/assets/images/lee-jordan.png "Lee Jordan")